 Of course there are ‘sell-side’ agents in many professions, and recruiters are happy to help you if you are a candidate for an open search they are running.
 I talked with a dozen recruiting firms – sent my resume into their database, and talked with 5 or 6 senior recruiters over coffee or in their offices.
 What I learned was they were not actively seeking roles for me, it just isn’t their model.
 I got a few ‘hits’ for opportunities, when my skills and experience matched up well with an active search, but this was a learning on how the model really works.

-I was in my early 50's, and while not yet ready to retire, I was thankful that this sabbatical gave me a glimpse into the future of the retired life.
-Even if you are 30 or 40, or 20 for that matter, take time while unemployed to think about how you want to spend your time when you financially no longer need to work.
+I was 52 years old, and while not yet ready to retire, I was thankful that this sabbatical gave me a glimpse into the future of the retired life.
+Even if you are 32 or 42, or 22 for that matter, take time while unemployed to think about how you want to spend your time when you financially no longer need to work.
 Is it a life of leisure, travel and family – or is it balanced with staying engaged in your vocational area, giving back to your community and/or a non-profit cause?
 I realized that I was not set up for the right retirement – yes, having time for leisure and family is important, but so is (for me) time and capacity to work on a non-profit project, and roles on boards of directors to maintain a source of income in my retirement, and remaining engaged in the business world, and around people.

 My advice: use a time away to envision your ideal retired life, then work toward that in your next role.
 One of the keys to happiness and fulfillment is not just retirement income, nor rounds of golf – rather having something to get up for that you are passionate about, and that makes a difference in the world.
-For me it will be honoring God by loving my family well, sharing Life Lessons and building out a non-profit startup idea – now, and building relationships with firms for which I might later serve as a board of directors.
+For me it will be building out a non-profit startup idea – now, and building relationships with firms for which I might later serve as a board of directors.